-- Your health practitioner will record relevant information from your consultation in your notes. - Your health information will be shared with others involved in your healthcare and with other agencies with your consent, or if authorised by law. - You don't have to share your health information; however, withholding it may affect the quality of care you receive.
-Talk to your health practitioner if you have any concerns. - You have the right to know where your information is kept, who has access rights, and, if the system has audit log capability, who has viewed or updated your information. - Your information will be kept securely to prevent unauthorised access.
+- Your health practitioner will record relevant information from your consultation in your notes. - Your health information will be shared with others involved in your healthcare and with other agencies with your consent, or if authorised by law. - You have the right to know where your information is kept, who has access rights, and, if the system has audit log capability, who has viewed or updated your information. - Your information will be kept securely to prevent unauthorised access. - We are required to keep your information accurate, up-to-date and relevant for your treatment and care